Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: The Ghost Issue and Relevance to New Massive Gravity

-The higher derivative gravity Lagrangian \eqref{LHD2} propagates 7 modes in $d=4$, comprising 2 modes of a healthy massless graviton and 5 modes of a massive spin-2 field which is a ghost.
-This is in contrast to the original bimetric theory in which all 7 modes are healthy.
+The higher derivative gravity Lagrangian \eqref{LHD2} propagates seven modes in $d=4$, comprising two modes of a healthy massless graviton and five modes of a massive spin-2 field, which is a ghost.
+This is in contrast to the original bimetric theory in which all seven modes are healthy.
 The masses of the spin-2 fields are also not equal in the two theories.
-Of course in the HD gravity case, one is working with a truncated action where the mass of the problematic excitation is related to the truncation scale.
-So it is expected that the ghost problem is an artifact of the truncation.
+Of course, in the HD gravity case, one is working with a truncated action where the mass of the problematic excitation is related to the truncation scale.
+Therefore, it is expected that the ghost problem is an artifact of the truncation.

-To illustrate this, in the appendix we consider two examples, the linearized version of bimetric theory, and a very similar but much simpler theory of two scalars fields.
+To illustrate this, in the Appendix, we consider two examples, the linearized version of bimetric theory and a very similar, but much simpler theory of two scalars fields.
 In the absence of interactions, these theories can be manipulated explicitly.
 In both the spin-0 and spin-2 examples, one of the fields can be eliminated to explicitly obtain a closed form higher derivative action for the remaining field, including appropriate source couplings inherited from the original bi-field theory.
-The action contains up to 6-derivative terms.
+The action contains up to six-derivative terms.
 To check for ghosts, we compute the vacuum persistence amplitude in the higher derivative theory.
 This turns out to be exactly the same as the one computed in the associated bi-field theory.
 The equivalence implies that the untruncated HD theory is ghost free and has the right mass poles.
-However, if this theory is now truncated to $4$-derivative terms, the massive field becomes a ghost and its mass shifts away from the correct value, thus illustrating the point.
+However, if this theory is now truncated to four-derivative terms, the massive field becomes a ghost, and its mass shifts away from the correct value, thus illustrating the point.